The university now requires that all postgraduate applications be made on-line using the PAC system.

 - Maynooth University History graduates do not need references for postgraduate admission.
 However it will be necessary for applicants to provide the names etc of two members of the department in order to get past the system.
 (Please do not ask the lecturers for references.)

 - Applicants for the MA in Local History, MA in Military History and Strategic Studies or MA in Archival Studies are strongly advised to make enquires before applying on line.

 - Closing date for all MAs is Wednesday 26 July 2023.
 Any subsequent applications will be considered only if there are vacancies following consideration of earlier applications.

 Possession of the minimum entry requirements for a course is no guarantee of acceptance.
 The number of students admitted to any course may be limited at the discretion of the Head of Department or by University regulations.

 Graduate Studies Office News & Information

 Students pursuing Masters and Doctoral programmes with our department are encouraged to apply for funding from the university or external funding agencies, and receive mentoring in their preparation of applications.

-The award of the PhD is based entirely on a major thesis.
-Students are also required to take 60 credits of taught modules.
+The award of the PhD is based entirely on a major thesis and students are also required to complete a substantial number of taught modules.
 The duration of the programme is determined by the mode of entry (see below).